fourjuaneight/resume/src/entries/work/2017-freelancing.md

 - CSS Modules
 - Contentful

-DPH was looking to bring their Figma designs to life with the help of Gatsby.
-The idea was to make it easier for management and marketing to spin up new pages, write posts, and capture leads.
-Small and reusable components, robust integration with Contentful, and a well-crafted design system have allowed the team to quickly publish content for their visitors and grow their business.
+---

+- Converted Figma designs into a live website using Gatsby.
+- Created small and reusable components for easy management and marketing.
+- Integrated website with Contentful for robust content management.
+- Developed a design system for consistent and well-crafted visuals.
+- Enabled the ability to quickly publish new content and capture leads to grow the business.

 ## [YouArePreApproved](https://www.youarepreapproved.com)

 - React
 - Gatsby
 - Redux

-YAPA had a site built over a decade ago that was in dire need of a revamp.
-But they wanted something that was not just a landing page for potential home buyers across the US.
-We landed on Gatsby for its progressive enhancement and ability to scale.
-The site features several pages with dynamic tables showing lending rates updated at frequent intervals to ensure the latest information.
+- CSS Modules

+---

+- Revamped an outdated website for YouArePreApproved using Gatsby for progressive enhancement and scalability.
+- Created several pages featuring dynamic tables displaying updated lending rates.
-The beautiful design you see there was made but a wonderful design firm based in Poland.
-This was a fantastic collaborative opportunity that exposed me to a new culture and true async communications.
+- Collaborated with a design firm based in Poland to create a beautiful and accessible design.
+- Utilized React, Gatsby, Redux, and CSS Modules in the development process.
+- Experience in working with different cultures and asynchronous communication.